 Note: Figures in parenthesis indicate the number of institutions in each category.
-Data exclude degree-qualified technicians not officially classified as researchers.
+Data exclude degree-qualified technicians not officially classified as researchers

-MSc-qualified staff accounted for about three-quarters of Pakistan's total agricultural research capacity, whereas researchers with BSc degrees constituted 11 percent, and those with PhD degrees represented 18 percent.Universities worldwide generally employ higher sharesof agricultural researchers with PhD and MSc degrees, and this holds true in Pakistan.
-In 2009, the share of PhD-qualified researchers in the higher education sector was 46 percent, whereas MScqualified researchers accounted for about half of capacity.
-After the universities, Punjab and NARC employed the highest number of faculty staff with PhD degrees.
-In contrast, Sindh and Balochistan employed only 13 and 5 FTE researchers with PhDs, respectively (Flaherty et al. 2012).
+M.Sc. qualified staff accounted for about three-quarters of Pakistan's total agricultural research capacity, whereas researchers with B.Sc. degrees constituted 11 per cent, and those with Ph.D. degrees represented 18 per cent.
+Universities worldwide generally employ higher shares of agricultural researchers with Ph.D. and M.Sc. degrees, and this holds true in Pakistan.
+In 2009, the share of Ph.D. qualified researchers in the higher education sector was 46 per cent, whereas M.Sc. qualified researchers accounted for about half of capacity.
+After the universities, Punjab and NARC employed the highest number of faculty staff with Ph.D. degrees.
+In contrast, Sindh and Balochistan employed only 13 and five FTE researchers with Ph.Ds., respectively (Flaherty et al., 2012).

-Pakistan has one of the largest agricultural research systems among developing countries, employing over 3500 FTE, researchers.
+Pakistan has one of the largest agricultural research systems among developing countries, employing over 3,500 FTE, researchers.
 However, based on a number of indicators, Pakistan appears to be falling behind other South Asian countries.
-Agricultural research did not match Agricultural GDP growth, resulting in weakening agricultural research intensity ratio of 0.21; the share of agricultural researcher holding PhD degree is low, at 18 percent and employment of female researchers is also low.
-Moreover, number of PhD degree holding researcher is expected to decrease rapidly in the near future, due to a long spanned ban on new recruitments in near past and retirements of the scientists recruited in late 1980s.
+Agricultural research did not match Agricultural GDP growth, resulting in weakening agricultural research intensity ratio of 0.21; the share of agricultural researcher holding Ph.D. degree is low, at 18 per cent and employment of female researchers is also low.
+Moreover, number of Ph.D. degree holding researcher is expected to decrease rapidly in the near future, due to a long spanned ban on new recruitments in the near past and retirements of the scientists recruited in late 1980s.
 Private investment in agricultural research is also relatively small.
-After amendment to the country's constitution, provincial institutes have taken on a larger role in agricultural research, but question remains as to whether they are resourced and structured enough to do so effectively (Flaherty et al. 2012).
+After amendment to the country's constitution, provincial institutes have taken on a larger role in agricultural research, but question remains as to whether they are resourced and structured enough to do so effectively (Flaherty et al., 2012).
 Involvement of farmers associations and non-profit organization in agricultural research is low.
 Thus, there is an opportunity to involve them in research or undertake it on their own by providing incentives.
 Well established and large research system of the country provides an opportunity in itself, to gain benefits by increasing investment in the sector on priority areas.